asteca/ASteCA/docs/index.rst

 ASteCA
 ======

 **ASteCA** is an open-source tool developed in Python for the analysis of stellar clusters.
 It is designed to determine their structural parameters, membership probabilities, and both intrinsic and extrinsic fundamental properties, including extinction, distance, metallicity, age, binarity, and mass.

 .. important::
-   Version |ProjectVersion| released on the XXth of March, 2025.
-See :ref:`changelog` for a detailed list of the changes implemented.
+   The latest version is **|ProjectVersion|**.
+See the :ref:`changelog` for a detailed list of the changes implemented.

 Feel free to `contact me`_ if you have questions about using this code in your research, and please `open a new issue`_ in the code's repository if you find